19 Best Things to Do in Timisoara: The Ultimate 2026 Guide

 15. Learn about life in a Romanian traditional village within the Village Museum of Banat

 This is an open-air museum with life-size houses, old churches, farms, and schools that depict how Romanians lived centuries ago.
+If you have been to the Astra Museum in Sibiu or the Village Museum in Bucharest, you know the drill – but this one has its own unique Banat flair.

-Bucharest has a similar treat, so make sure to check out the best things to do in Bucharest here, but also the top things to do in Sibiu for something similar.
+Also read: the best things to do in Bucharest here, but also the top things to do in Sibiu for something similar.

 16. Walk on the alleys of the oldest park in Timisoara: Queen Mary Park